WICG/display-locking/explainer.md

 accessibility, indexability, focus navigation, anchor links, etc.
 **depend on having the contents in the DOM**.

-### Proposal: Display Locking

 We propose a new concept, **display locking**, to assist developers with **alleviating jank caused by DOM updates** and having some control on **when to pay rendering costs**, while also **allowing things that depend on the updates to get the up-to-date values** when urgent.

-Using display locking, the developer will be able to lock an element and its subtree, preventing visual updates.
-Then, the developer will be able construct the locked subtree’s DOM however they desire, and insert it into the DOM without any rendering cost or jank.

-After insertion, we can request the rendering values (style, layout, etc) to be updated.
-These updates can be *co-operative* -- **interleaved with other work such as running script or DOM updates outside of the locked subtree** if they are going to take a long time, or calculated synchronusly if we need it.
-The developer is also able to commit the element's lock, which will calculate the rendering values if it's not up-to-date, and cause the visual updates of the modified subtree to appear.

-In essence, display locking will make it possible to **perform complicated DOM updates without causing the rest of the page to jank** and **only pay rendering costs on things that really need it**.

 In the rest of the document, we describe the display locking concept in detail.
 We will first examine some motivating examples which we commonly observe in rich